Back to Blog

 TL;DR

 Learn how to perform ID stitching in Databricks to unify fragmented user data, including Databricks account ID, and create a cohesive view of customer behavior.
-User identification in data is a recurring problem for warehouse-first B2C companies.
+Use this comparison to evaluate tools through an agentic analytics lens: which platform enables an AI data analyst workflow with trusted SQL and a trusted semantic layer, not just faster dashboarding.

 The Challenge of User Identification in B2C Data Warehouses